nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     1. Test Case: `add-i n/Chicken q/123 s/giant max/500 metric/kg`
        Expected: User will receive an error message as `MaxQuantity` or `Metric` should not be defined when adding to existing item.

+### Editing an item

+1. Editing an item or delivery

+    1. Prerequisites: List all item or delivery using `list-i` and `list-d` respectively.

+    1. Test Case: `edit-i 1 n/TUNA` <br>
+       Expected: Name of the `Item` located at Index 1 of the current list will be changed to "TUNA".

+    1. Test Case: `edit-d 3 p/85734829` <br>
+       Expected: Phone number of the `Delivery` located at Index 3 of the current list will be changed to 85734829.

+    1. Test Case: `edit-i 1` or `edit-d 3` <br>
+       Expected: No item or delivery is edited.
+Error details shown in status message.

+    1. other incorrect edit commands to try: `edit`, edit x n/TUNA`, ... (where x is larger than the list size of x is a negative number) <br>
+       Expected: Similar to previous.

 ### Deleting an item

 1. Deleting an item while all items are being shown